Sanjay05-coder/Loan-Approval-Logistic-Regression-Project/README.md

- oan Approval Model Summary (Income-Based)
+ Loan Approval Model Summary (Income-Based)

 This project uses logistic regression to predict loan approval based solely on the applicant's income.
 The model was trained and evaluated using a binary classification approach, where: